Literature

 by Ejvind Mortz, COO, and Martin Rask Johansen, Client Relations Manager, Alphalyse

-During the development and production of complex biologics such as cell & gene therapy products (C&GTs), process-related impurities co-purify along with the product.
+During the development and production of complex biologics such as cell & gene therapy products (C>s), process-related impurities co-purify along with the product.
 The EMA Q6B guidelines [2] divide these impurities into three subtypes depending on their origin:

-• Cell substrate-derived (host cell proteins, host cell DNA, etc.)
+- Cell substrate-derived (host cell proteins, host cell DNA, etc.)

 Cell culture-derived (antibiotics, IPTG, DTT, growth factors, etc.)

-• The cell substrate-derived impurities include host cell proteins (HCPs), of which some are of concern if they are present in the final product.
+Downstream-derived (enzymes, buffer components, etc.) - The cell substrate-derived impurities include host cell proteins (HCPs), of which some are of concern if they are present in the final product.
 They include lipases, ubiquitin, peptidylprolyl isomerase, heat shock protein, cathepsin, and serine protease [3].

 The cell culture-derived impurities include proteins added to the growth medium, e.g., fetal calf serum, human albumin, cytokines, and enzymes used for harvesting and lysing cells such as TrypLE.